 The accelerated pace of change in the oil and gas industry make this one of the world’s most challenging and complex sectors in which to understand, draft and negotiate contracts.

-Falconbury have developed this unique 3-day programme focusing on current practice and developments in the oil and gas industry.
+Falconbury developed this 3-day programme to focus on current best practice and developments in the oil and gas industry.
 It will serve as either a comprehensive introduction for newcomers or a useful update/refresher for those with experience in the industry.

 In-house lawyers, procurement managers, contract managers, contract analysts, contract engineers representing international petroleum companies, contractors and sub-contractors to the petroleum industry together with host governments.